-- 11.7.3 A review of Core Paths directly affected by the Proposed Development has been undertaken.
-There are no Core Paths located near the Proposed Development.
-The main existing access track to be utilised by the Proposed Development, passing alongside and through Strathy Forest, is featured within the guidebook 'Scottish Hill Tracks'.
+- 11.7.5 A review of Core Paths directly affected by the Proposed Development has been undertaken.
+Core Path SU19.03 (Kirkton Upper Bighouse), as displayed on Figure 11.1.1 in Volume 4: Appendix V1-11.2, is used by traffic accessing the Proposed Development Site from Kirkton Road. - 11.7.6 The main existing access track to be utilised by the Proposed Development to the west of the Proposed Development Site, passing to the east of the River Strathy and Strathy Forest, is featured within the guidebook 'Scottish Hill Tracks'.
 This is a joint publication between the Scottish Rights of Way and Access Society and The Scottish Mountaineering Trust.
-The track forms part of Scottish Hill Track 344: Strath Halladale, which travels between Trantlebeg and Strathy. - 11.7.4 A review of the Sustrans cycle network plan of the United Kingdom indicates that the A836 is part of National Cycle Network 1 (NCN1) between Lairg and Thurso.
+The track forms part of Scottish Hill Track 344: Strath Halladale, which travels between Trantlebeg and Strathy (as displayed on Figure 11.1.1 in Volume 4: Appendix V1-11.2). - 11.7.7 A review of the Sustrans cycle network plan of the United Kingdom indicates that the A836 is part of National Cycle Network 1 (NCN1) between Lairg and Thurso.
 There is however no dedicated cycle infrastructure on the road, other than directional signage.